johnlroehsler/collegeFootballDB/README.md

 To test retrival from S3 run: python src/processing/test_pull.py

 Current status:
-Curently, API authentical and data retrival from CollegeFootballData.org API work.
+Curently, API is authenticated and data retrival is possible from CollegeFootballData.org API.
 Data is stored locally and in AWS S3.
 Project directory is also setup.
 Batch processing pipeline: JSON ingestion to Parquet conversion to aggregation is still in development as well as MapReduce pattern for aggregations, and lazy evaluation with optimized DAG execution.